 Part 5 of the Māori Fisheries Act 2004 will apply in relation to disputes under the Māori Fisheries Act 2004 while the Rūnanga is the Mandated Iwi Organisation.

-DISPOSAL OF INCOME SHARES AND SETTLEMENT QUOTA
+DISPOSAL OF ORDINARY SHARES AND SETTLEMENT QUOTA

-Disposal of Income Shares and Settlement Quota:
+Disposal of Ordinary Shares and Settlement Quota:

-Any proposal in relation to the disposal of Income Shares under section 70 of the Māori Fisheries Act 2004 or in relation to the disposal of Settlement Quota under sections 159, 162 or 172 of the Māori Fisheries Act 2004 may only proceed if a Special Resolution has been passed in accordance with the Fourth Schedule.
+Any proposal in relation to the disposal of Ordinary Shares under section 69 of the Māori Fisheries Act 2004 or in relation to the disposal of Settlement Quota under Part 4 of the Māori Fisheries Act 2004 may only proceed if a Special Resolution has been passed in accordance with the Fourth Schedule.

 Transfers between entities: